Lrd134/chesbro-sinatra-forums/spec.md

  Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
 Confirm

- You have a large number of small Git commits
- Your commit messages are meaningful
- You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message
+x You have a large number of small Git commits # I do have a large number of commits. x Your commit messages are meaningful # I try to give meaningful messages while keeping them short" x You made the changes in a commit that relate to the commit message # If changes were made irrelevant to a commit, they were very small. x You don't include changes in a commit that aren't related to the commit message # If there were any changes made there were not commit worthy themselves.